 You should call the Child Abuse Hotline, ChildLine at 1-800-932-0313 for the following situations:

 Be prepared to articulate your concerns in a clear and concise manner when you call ChildLine.
-The following is a list of information the mandated reporter is asked to provide if known (Title23.
-Chapter 63.
-23c6303s
+The following is a list of information the mandated reporter is asked to provide if known:3

-The law requires that the mandated reporter identify themselves and where they can be reached.
+The law requires that mandated reporters identify themselves and where they can be reached.
 This information is helpful if the caseworker needs additional information.
-However, the identity of the person making the report is kept confidential with the exception of being released to law enforcement officials or the district attorney's office (PA, CWS, 2015).
+However, the identity of the person making the report is kept confidential, with the exception of being released to law enforcement officials or the district attorney's office.

 A person or official required to report cases of suspected child abuse, including employees of a county agency, who has reasonable cause to suspect that a child died as a result of child abuse shall report that suspicion to the appropriate coroner or medical examiner.
-The coroner or medical examiner shall accept the report for investigation and shall report his finding to the police, the district attorney, the appropriate county agency and, if the report is made by a hospital, the hospital.
+The coroner or medical examiner shall accept the report for investigation and shall report his findings to the police, the district attorney, the appropriate county agency, and, if the report is made by a hospital, the hospital.7

-ChildLine forwards the report of suspected child abuse to the local county children and youth agency, which investigates the report to determine if the allegations can be substantiated as child abuse/neglect and also arranges for or provides the services that are needed to prevent the further maltreatment of the child and to preserve the family unit (PA CWS, FAQ, 2015).
-Services that are available include (Mackereth B., 2013):
+ChildLine forwards the report of suspected child abuse to the local county children and youth agency, which investigates the report to determine if the allegations can be substantiated as child abuse/neglect and also arranges for or provides the services that are needed to prevent the further maltreatment of the child and to preserve the family unit.7 Services that are available include:

 The county children and youth agency must begin an investigation within 24 hours.
-The 24 hour deadline to begin investigation applies only to CPS cases.
-As it is NOT the reporter’s responsibility to determine if the alleged perpetrator meets the definition of a perpetrator as per the Child Protective Services Law, the reporter will be calling in some reports that could be GPS reports.
-This deadline does not apply to a GPS case.
 A thorough inquiry is conducted to determine if the child was abused and what services are appropriate for the child and family.
-This must be completed within 30 days unless the agency provides justification as to why the investigation cannot be completed, including attempts being made to obtain medical records or interview subjects of the report (PA CWS, FAQ, 2015).
+This must be completed within 30 days unless the agency provides justification as to why the investigation cannot be completed, including attempts being made to obtain medical records or interview subjects of the report.7

-If the alleged perpetrator report does not meet the definition of perpetrator, but does suggest the need for investigation, ChildLine will forward the information to the district attorney's office in the respective county (PA CWS, 2015).
+If the alleged perpetrator report does not meet the definition of perpetrator but does suggest the need for an investigation, ChildLine will forward the information to the district attorney's office in the respective county.7

 Mandated reporters are immune from any criminal or civil liability if the report was made in good faith.
-Good faith for mandated reporter is presumed.
-This means if someone accuses you of making a false report that they have to prove to you acted with gross negligence or willful misconduct (Research foundation, 2011).
+Good faith for the mandated reporter is presumed.
+This means if someone accuses you of making a false report that they have to prove to you acted with gross negligence or willful misconduct.3

 A mandated reporter who willfully fails report can be found guilty of a misdemeanor of the second degree up to a felony of the first degree or higher.
-Failing to report may also result in a lawsuit in civil court for monetary damages for any harm that was caused by the mandated reporter's failure to make a report ChildLine, including wrongful death (Research foundation, 2011).
+Failing to report may also result in a lawsuit in civil court for monetary damages for any harm that was caused by the mandated reporter's failure to make a report to ChildLine, including wrongful death.3

-Mandated reporters will receive information from the Department regarding the final status of the report, whether it was unfounded, indicated or founded, and the services planned or provided to protect the child (PA CWS, 2015).
+Mandated reporters will receive information from the Department regarding the final status of the report, whether it was unfounded, indicated or founded, and the services planned or provided to protect the child.7

 Indicators of abuse warn the mandated reporter to pay more attention to a particular situation.
 Sometimes there are no indicators even though the child is being abused.
 There are three types of indicators of abuse or maltreatment/neglect: